ACompleteMess/resume-website-react/README.md

 ## Scripts (from project root)

-- `npm run start:dev` — Start both servers in dev mode (uses environment variables or defaults)
+- `npm run frontend` — Start frontend in development mode
-- `npm run start:staging` — Start both servers in staging mode
+- `npm run frontend:staging` — Start frontend in staging mode
-- `npm run start:prod` — Start both servers in production mode
+- `npm run frontend:prod` — Start frontend in production mode
+- `npm run backend` — Start backend in development mode
+- `npm run backend:staging` — Start backend in staging mode
-- `npm run build` — Build both frontend and backend for production
+- `npm run backend:prod` — Start backend in production mode
 - `npm run check` — Lint, format, type-check, and test both frontend and backend
-- `npm run clean` — Remove build artifacts
+- `npm run clean` — Reinstall dependencies for all workspaces
-- `npm run clean:all` — Remove build artifacts, node_modules, and lock files
 - `node scripts/health-check.js [env]` — Health check for any environment (default: development)
-- `npm run docker:logs` — View logs from Docker Compose services

 > All scripts are orchestrated from the root using npm workspaces.
 You can also run scripts in each workspace using `npm run <script> --workspace <workspace>`.